microsoft/service-fabric/sfmc_release_notes/SF_managed_clusters_first_refresh_release_notes.md

-# Microsoft Azure Service Fabric managed clusters first refresh release (Preview)
+# Microsoft Azure Service Fabric managed clusters "2021-01-01-preview" release (Preview)

 The first refresh release for Microsoft Azure Service Fabric managed clusters is now available.
 We first introduced Service Fabric managed clusters in October, 2020.
 Service Fabric managed clusters enable customers to deploy Service Fabric clusters as a single ARM resource, and reduce the complexity associated with common cluster operations such as scaling, and certificate rollovers.
 In this refresh we are bringing additional capabilities such as ARM application deployments, automatic OS upgrades, and Virtual Machine Scale Set managed identities that enable you to focus on application development, and deployment.